daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2022-01-02-matrix-factorization-sparsity.md

 $$

-MF models are fairly resilient but extreme sparsity can become problematic.
-In those cases, researchers tend to either subsample (users and / or items) in such a way that some amount of coverage is guaranteed and / or collect multi-channel interaction data (presumably of lower user-item affinity) from other implicit data sources, e.g., time-on-page.
+MF models are fairly resilient but extreme cases can become problematic.
+It's common to subsample (users and / or items) and / or collect multi-channel interaction data (from other implicit data sources, e.g., time-on-page) in hopes of reducing sparsity.
 Even after applying user subsampling, authors of the noteworthy Neural Collaborative Filtering ([NCF]) paper reported a sparsity of $99.73\%$ on Pinterest data.